Vishanthie Sewpaul: Personal life

 Sewpaul grew up in South Africa under apartheid.
-She and her siblings were raised solely by her mother after Sewpaul's father passed away when she was very young.
+She and her siblings were raised solely by her mother after Sewpaul's father committed suicide when she was five months old.
 These experiences influenced her research and teaching interests.

 Career

 Sewpaul has lectured at universities around the world.
 She was a professor at the College of Education at Zayed University, UAE.
 She holds honorary doctoral degrees at Mid Sweden University, Sweden, Miguel de Cervantes University, Chile and at the Norwegian University of Science and Technology (NTNU), Norway.
-Sewpaul has also been a guest lecturer and keynote speaker at universities and events in 26 countries.
+Sewpaul has also been a guest lecturer and keynote speaker at universities and events in many countries.

 Sewpaul served as a vice-president on the board of the International Association of Schools of Social Work (IASSW) and as the president of the Association of Schools of Social Work in Africa (ASSWA).
 She also served as President of the Association of South African Social Work Education Institutions and was the inaugural President of the National Association of Social Workers, South Africa - the first unified, non-racial professional association for social workers in post apartheid South Africa.